-If you’re visiting Nice for the Tour de France next year, here are a few things to know.
+If you’re visiting Nice for the Tour de France this year, here are a few things to know.

 1. Pack light

-Given that the Tour de France will be held over June and July of next year, you might want to consider packing light.
+Given that the Tour de France will be held during August and September, you might want to consider packing light.

 Nice sits on the southern coast of France, and sunshine is all but guaranteed.

 Be sure to bring shorts, t-shirts and your bathing suit, because you know as well as we do that as soon as those cyclists have set off, you’ll be straight into that ocean.
 And we don’t blame you.

 Consider renting a bike while you’re there (or even bringing your own) so that you can also experience the majestic roads that surround Nice.

 When the Tour de France cyclists have set off, the roads will be yours to cycle as you please, and what better place than the winding road of Col d’Èze, which is traditionally the final climb in the Paris-Nice cycle event, or the mountainous Col de la Madone, which can be found a little ways up the coast.